TamimiGitHub/faa-sam-demo/010-Env-Setup.md

    ```
    python3 util/populate_prompts.py --file util/faa_prompts.json
    ```
+1. Navigate to the `Prompts` tab from your Solace Agent Mesh and observe the new prompts that got added

 ## Next Steps
 Now you can follow the workshop parts in order, starting with [Standard Operating Procedures](100-SOPs.md)